Dr Saeeda Shah

 Tel: 0116 229 7522

-In addition to her responsibilities at the University of Leicester, Saeeda holds many external positions including Visiting Professor of Education at the University of Derby, Fellow of the Higher Education Academy (FHEA), Member editorial board International Journal of Leadership and Policy in Schools (USA), Member editorial board journal of Education and Research (Pakistan), and many more.
+In addition to her responsibilities at the University of Leicester, Saeeda holds many external positions including Visiting Professor of Education at the University of Derby, Fellow of the Higher Education Academy (FHEA), Member editorial boards of International Journal of Leadership and Policy in Schools (USA), Journal of Education (Switzerland), Journal of Education and Research (Pakistan), and editorial review board of Leadership and Policy Quarterly (US) and many more.

 - Research Capacity Building through International Partnership: mapping women academics' careers in Pakistan

-Saeeda's teaching interests range includes educational leadership and management, leadership development, managing diversity/ethnicities, and culture, gender and power issues.
+Saeeda's teaching interests range includes educational leadership and management, leadership development, Islam and education, cross-cultural research, managing diversity/ethnicities, and culture, gender and power issues.